Do's and Don'ts of Google Algorithm - March 2024 Core Update and New Spam Policies

 Google launched its major update in March 2024 against low-quality content and to apply some new spam policies.
 This included both a core algorithm update and new spam policies targeting manipulative activities like content scaling, expired domain abuse, and site reputation abuse.

-The main goal of this google core update is to find helpful content, trustworthy information on search engine result page.
+The main goal of this Google Core update is to find helpful content and trustworthy information on the search engine result page.

 You can find the best answers to your questions quickly and easily with Google.
 They focused their March 2024 update on making this happen.
 The changes to your website have impacted many things, so let’s take a closer look.